cartesi/rollups-espresso-reader/README.md

 NODE_ENV_FILE=./ci/env.nodev2-sepolia-decaf docker compose up -d db cartesi_node_espresso
 ```

-You should then deploy a testnet application (similarly to sample Echo deployment described above), or register an existing testnet application on your node.
+You should then deploy a testnet application (similarly to the sample Echo deployment described above), or register an existing testnet application on your node.
 To register, execute the following:

 ```bash